 Help, My Dog Hates the Snow!

 Are you puzzled because your dog seems to give snow the cold shoulder?
-Is your dog not eager to rush to the door when you bring out his/her leash on a snowy day?
+Is your dog not eager to rush to the door when you bring out their leash on a snowy day?

-Well, just like people, not all dogs are fans of snow or cold weather.
+Just like people, not all dogs are fans of snow or cold weather.
 In fact, among four-leggers living under one roof, there can be snow fans and snow haters.
 Resist yelling at or forcing your dog into a snowy backyard to potty.
-Instead, take on the role of pet detective and look for clues that may explain why your dog doesn’t want to trot outside into the snow.
+Instead, take on the role of pet detective and look for clues that may explain why your dog isn’t the biggest fan of the snow.

-Here are three common reasons some dogs hate snow, followed by several solutions to try.
+Here are three common reasons some dogs hate snow and several solutions to try.

-Sinking deep into snow can cause apprehension and downright fear in some small dogs who feel they’re trapped and unable to escape.
-Tiny and small dogs like Chihuahuas and Shih Tzus and low-to-the-ground dogs like Corgis and Dachshunds lack the leg length, strength, or height to power through snow drifts like a large breed dog can (such as Labrador retrievers and German Shepherds).
+Sinking deep into snow can cause apprehension and downright fear in some small dogs.
+They can feel they’re trapped and unable to escape the snow.
+Small dogs like Chihuahuas, Shih Tzus, or low-to-the-ground dogs like Corgis and Dachshunds lack the leg length, strength, or height to power through snow drifts like a large breed dog can (such as Labrador retrievers and German Shepherds).
 They are more apt to feel the snow and ice on their underbellies than long-legged dogs.